lukasgeis/negative_edge_weights/README.md

-    -o <output>                 Output path; if no specified, the graph is dumped to STDERR -r <rounds-per-edge>        Carry out m * rounds_per_edge MCMC update steps; if rounds_per_edge is negative, iterate over all edges in random order and set to smallest weight possible [default: 1] -s <seed>
+    -o <output>                 Output path; if no specified, the graph is dumped to STDERR -r <rounds-per-edge>        Carry out m * rounds_per_edge MCMC update steps; if rounds_per_edge is negative, iterate over all edges in random order and set to smallest weight possible [default: 1] --check                     Run additional NegativeCycleDetector checks before and after the MCMC -s <seed>

 SUBCOMMANDS: